stfc/PSyclone/doc/user_guide/transformations.rst

 Reductions
 ++++++++++

 PSyclone supports parallel scalar reductions.
 If a scalar reduction is specified in the Kernel metadata (see the API-specific sections for details) then PSyclone ensures the appropriate reduction is performed.

 In the case of distributed memory, PSyclone will add **GlobalReduction**s at the appropriate locations.
-As can be inferred by the name, only "summation" reductions are currently supported for distributed memory.
+Only "summation" reductions are currently supported for distributed memory in :ref:`LFRic API <dynamo0.3-api>`.

 In the case of an OpenMP parallel loop the standard reduction support will be used by default.
 For example